Emotional wellbeing is just as important as students’ physical health.

 NHS

-Information on looking after a child or young person’s mental health, including top tips on how to support children and young people as well as looking after your own mental health.
+The NHS provide information on looking after a young person’s mental health, including top tips on how to support children and young people as well as looking after your own mental health.